d4v1dm013/img-type/README.md

 For a jpeg file output should be `IMG TYPE : jpeg`

-For a non supported file tyoe output shold be `IMG TYPE : false`
+For a non supported file type output should be `IMG TYPE : false`

 ## Supported file types

 ### Basic file types
 jpeg
 png
 gif
 bmp
 tiff

 ### Raw file types
 cr2
 arw
+crw

 ## Comming Soon
 More Supported files